 – Literature: Literature in Sanskrit, growth of Tamil literature, literature in the newly developing languages, Kalhan’s Rajtarangini, Alberuni’s India

-– Art and Architecture: Temple architecture, sculpture, painting
+– Art and Architecture: Temple architecture, sculpture, painting - The Thirteenth Century:

 – Establishment of the Delhi Sultanate: The Ghurian invasions – factors behind Ghurian success